ssh-add [-lLdDxX] [-t life] [ file ]...

 Lists public key parameters of all identities currently represented by the agent.

 Sets a maximum lifetime when adding identities to an agent.
-The lifetime may be specified in seconds or in a time format specified in sshd(1M).
+The lifetime can be specified in seconds or in a time format specified in sshd(1M).

 Locks the agent with a password.

 If ssh-add needs a passphrase, it reads the passphrase from the current terminal if it was run from a terminal.
 If ssh-add does not have a terminal associated with it but DISPLAY and SSH_ASKPASS are set, it executes the program specified by SSH_ASKPASS and open an X11 window to read the passphrase.
 This is particularly useful when calling ssh-add from a .Xsession or related script.
 The system is shipped with /usr/lib/ssh/ssh-askpass which is the default value for SSH_ASKPASS.